s-expressionists/Khazern/README.md

 ### Permutation Iteration

-#### PERMUTATION Iteration Path
+#### PERMUTATION Being Clause

-The PERMUTATION iteration path iterates over the permutations of a sequence.
+The PERMUTATION being clause iterates over the permutations of a sequence.

 ```